Jennie K. Scaife Charitable Foundation Inc

 Overview

 The Jennie K. Scaife Charitable Foundation was established in 2020 through the estate of the late Jennie K. Scaife, who passed away in November 2018.
 A descendant of the Mellon banking family of Pittsburgh, Pennsylvania, Jennie previously served as president and chairperson of the Scaife Family Foundation, dedicating her work to helping women and children in desperate or dangerous situations.
-The foundation maintains total assets of approximately $136 million and distributed $5.8 million in charitable grants in 2024.
-While headquartered in West Palm Beach, Florida, the foundation maintains strong ties to its Pittsburgh roots, historically prioritizing South Florida and Western Pennsylvania, though its service area extends throughout the United States.
-The foundation continues Jennie's legacy of supporting programs that strengthen families, protect vulnerable populations, and promote the beneficial interaction between humans and animals.
+The foundation maintains total assets of approximately $120.3 million and distributed $5.9 million in charitable grants in 2023.
+While headquartered in West Palm Beach, Florida, the foundation maintains strong ties to its Pittsburgh roots, historically prioritising South Florida and Western Pennsylvania, though its service area extends throughout the United States.
+The foundation continues Jennie's legacy of supporting programmes that strengthen families, protect vulnerable populations, and promote the beneficial interaction between humans and animals.

 Funding Priorities

 The foundation accepts grant proposals on a twice-yearly cycle with board meetings held in Spring and Fall.
-Grants typically range from $90,000 to over $1 million, with the median grant at $90,000 and average grant at $218,900 (based on 2022 data).
 Applications are accepted on a rolling basis with priority given to proposals arriving by deadline dates.

 Priority Areas